Revolutionary-Games/Thrive/doc/style_guide.md

 - Popups should be shown with `PopupCentered()` unless there's a good reason why something else is required.
-To shrink the popup to minimum size, pass in the popup's `GetMinimumSize()` method as the argument or instead use the `PopupCenteredShrink()` extension method.
+To shrink the popup to a minimum size, use the `PopupCenteredShrink()` extension method.

 - Don't use `Godot.Color(string)` constructor, unless explicitly needed.
 An explicit need is for example loading from JSON or from